 Mama’s going to buy you a mockingbird

 What we know of these first two lines is they are in direct contradiction with each other.
 In the first sentence the mother is telling her little one to be quiet.
-In the second she’s thinking of buying a bird that most definitely will not help with the quiet.
+In the second she’s thinking of buying a bird that will not help with the silence.

 And if that mocking bird doesn’t sing